ilyasarif100/Iqama-Widget/README.md

-# Iqama Widget v2.0.0 - Modular Prayer Times Widget
+# Masjid Tools v2.0.0 - Modular Prayer Times Widget

 A clean, modular, and highly maintainable prayer times widget for Islamic websites.
 This version has been completely refactored from a monolithic 1,073-line file into a well-organized, modular architecture.